Hashcat Rule Minimizer

 Progress & statistics

-tqdm progress bar plus counters: rules loaded, kept, removed, and % reduction.
+Two tqdm progress bars (computing + deduplicating) plus counters: rules loaded, kept, removed, and % reduction.

-Use --list-probes to see the full list with lengths.
+Use --list-probes (or --list-probes --multibyte) to see the full list with byte counts and UTF-8 encodings.

 Installation & Usage